 The increased skepticism towards inoculating pets is likely the result of a national movement that claims vaccines can cause autism in children, according to the doctor, who said she has seen an increase in clients unwilling to have their dogs vaccinated in recent years — despite experts’ findings that show no link between the inoculations and the developmental disorder.

 Let’s start with the basics – there is no link between vaccines and autism in humans.
-There is simply no scientific evidence that vaccines causes autism.
+There is simply no scientific evidence that vaccines cause autism.

-Despite the overwhelming scientific evidence that vaccines are unrelated to autism, it lives in the back alleys of the internet, peaking it’s head out every once in a while.
+Despite the overwhelming scientific evidence that vaccines are unrelated to autism, it lives on, peaking its head out every once in a while.
 In fact, the whole lie about vaccines and autism can be found at ground zero – Mr. Andrew Wakefield’s fraudulent and retracted article.

 And the same can be said of dogs, even if there was some way to have dogs communicate verbally what they’re feeling.
 There is also no scientific evidence that after you vaccinate dogs, there is some risk of a neurodevelopmental disorder.